yanliusp/antinu/README.md

 ### Randomization

+#### Obsoleted
-1. does it make more sence to output "useful" events to a new ntuple events?
+1. does it make more sence to skim to a new TTree?
-> basically have another new ntuple to write event that passes triggerWord, dataCleaning and fitValid?
+	* basically have another new ntuple to write event that passes triggerWord, dataCleaning and fitValid?
+	* also added a branch that contains the time differences.